Dennis-van-Gils/opensimplex-loops/README.rst

 - Note that the very first call of each of these OpenSimplex functions will take a longer time than later calls.
-This is because `numba` needs to compile this Python code once to bytecode specific to your platform.
+This is because `numba` needs to compile this Python code to bytecode specific to your platform, once.

-- The `numba-progress` package is actually optional.
+- The ``numba-progress`` package is actually optional.
 When present, a progress bar will be shown during the noise generation.